Primary dysmenorrhea is a painful menstruation without demonstrable pelvic pathology.

 The pain may also be described as a dull ache or as a stabbing pain.

-Accompanying symptoms include nausea and vomiting, diarrhea, headaches, lightheadedness, fatigue, fever, nervousness and fainting.
+Accompanying symptoms include nausea and vomiting, diarrhea, headaches, lightheadedness, fatigue, fever, muscle cramps, nervousness, fainting and poor sleep quality.